-First Merchants Bank and the Bank are national banks and are supervised, regulated and examined by the Office of the Comptroller of the Currency (the "OCC").
-First United and Pendleton are state banks chartered in Indiana and are supervised, regulated and examined by the Indiana Department of Financial Institutions.
-In addition, First United and Pendleton are supervised and regulated by the Federal Deposit Insurance Corporation (the "FDIC").
+First Merchants Bank is a national bank and is supervised, regulated and examined by the Office of the Comptroller of the Currency (the "OCC").
+First United,

+Pendleton and the Bank are state banks chartered in Indiana and are supervised, regulated and examined by the Indiana Department of Financial Institutions.
+In addition, First United, Pendleton and the Bank are supervised and regulated by the Federal Deposit Insurance Corporation (the "FDIC").
 Each regulator has the authority to issue cease-and-desist orders if it determines that activities of the bank regularly represent an unsafe and unsound banking practice or a violation of law.

-Both federal and state law extensively regulate various aspects of the banking business such as reserve requirements, truth-in-lending and truth-insavings disclosure, equal credit opportunity, fair credit reporting, trading in securities and other aspects of banking operations.
+Both federal and state law extensively regulate various aspects of the banking business such as reserve requirements, truth-in-lending and truth-in-savings disclosure, equal credit opportunity, fair credit reporting, trading in securities and other aspects of banking operations.
 Current federal law also requires banks, among other things, to make deposited funds available within specified time periods.